Arjun99ab/ovo/README.md

 **Why do some mods reload the page when I disable them?**
 Currently, the chaos mod and any custom created mod will reload on disabling.
 This is due to the way script are loaded in Javascript.
-If you have any further questions or ideas, create a pull request or contact me on Discord, Awesomeguy#4997.
+If you have any further questions or ideas, create a pull request or contact me on Discord, '.awesomeguy.'.
  ##
  Not affliated with [Dedra Games](https://dedragames.com/)